We just reached 30,000 articles on this wiki! 🥳

 When approaching the boss, US version will not switch scenes, while Japanese version and European version will switch scenes immediately.

-Whenever the boss is hit, the American version without flash, Japanese version and European version will flash.
+Whenever the boss is hit, it won't flash in the American version, but will in the Japanese and European versions.

 Reaper's Domain